 With its structured upper, you can expect the Air Max 1 Premium to provide more than adequate support.
 Depending on its colorway, the shoe can be made with genuine leather, synthetic leather or textile.

-The sneaker runs generally true to size.
-Men’s models are available in sizes 6-15 while women’s editions are offered in sizes 5-12.
+The sneaker generally runs true to size.
+The men’s Nike Air Max 1 premium models are available in sizes 6-15 while women’s editions are offered in sizes 5-12.

-- The sneaker’s tongue and collar are slightly padded for a better in-shoe feel.
+- The sneaker’s tongue and collar are lightly padded for a better in-shoe feel.